How to create a backup of all my transactions?

 The CSV file contains all transactions of the selected tax year.

-The transaction export is not directly comparable to the CSV/Excel import, which is available for uploading data to a Blockpit depot.
+The transaction export is not directly comparable to the CSV/Excel import, which is available for uploading data to a Blockpit integration.

-Individual columns such as Transaction timestamp, Account, Inflow asset, Inflow amount, Outflow asset, Fee asset, Fee amount, Transaction type and Note can be used specifically for the upload via CSV/Excel import though.
+Individual columns such as Timestamp, Integration, Transaction Type, Outgoing Asset, Outgoing Amount, Incoming Asset, Incoming Amount, Fee asset, Fee amount, Transaction ID and Note can be used specifically for the upload via CSV/Excel import though.

 The following transaction details are provided via the export: